-My co-creator and I, Laura Rodriguez/LROD, aimed to create an Augmented Reality application used as an educational supplement to Laura Dixon Gottschild’s Digging the Africanist Presence in American Performance: Dance and Other Contexts.
+My co-creator and I, Laura Rodriguez/LROD, aimed to create an Augmented Reality application used as an educational supplement to Brenda Dixon Gottschild’s Digging the Africanist Presence in American Performance: Dance and Other Contexts.

 We chose ten pages that we would augment in the book.
 Each being accountable for five, we discussed ways that would most effectively visualize the textual content.
 We also were looking at different ways to activate our selected pages resulting in a blueprint containing a motion capture example of poly-rhythm, several reliefs of video examples of the pieces discussed in the book with sound and including the capability to stop and restart the video with a button, one relief picture of a definition with sound to clarify the pronunciation of the word ephebism and one relief of a black and white picture that changed to color.

 As we collected assets and artifacts for the project (i.e. video of Pearl Primus, a video of Earl “Snake Hips” Tucker, a photo of Dayton Contemporary Dance Company, etc.) we realized this project would run into copyright issues.
 This was also brought up in our first user test and demonstration during our Grad Day Showing in OSU’s Dance Department.
 However, using materials without permissions to create a proof of concept was successful.
 We also have discussed converting the app for cross platform use as it is currently only Android based.